KrishnaMehta123/TestPublicIntegration/docs/Clever.AI/designer-agent/index.md

 <Image align="center" border={true} caption="Image Settings" src="https://files.readme.io/de22a44d0c1d4fe360efac8ee163fa4677f6dd663e01ab39bdf324a6fc30a98d-image.png" />

-6. Click **Primary Kit** to view your brand’s style, button colors, brand colors, and so on, for your image.
-Click **Apply**.
-Click **Secondary Kit** to configure a custom kit for the current image.
-For more information on setting it up, refer to [Brand Kits](https://docs.clevertap.com/docs/brand-kit) .
+6. Click on your Brand Kit to view your brand’s style, button colors, brand colors, and so on, for your image.
+Click **Apply to this Thread**.
+You can also select other kits, or configure a custom kit for the current image.
+For more information on setting it up, refer to [Brand Kits](https://docs.clevertap.com/docs/brand-kit).

 <Image align="center" border={true} caption="Brand Kits" src="https://files.readme.io/a5b3f89da995732024b828934b34a14f56a8567b828d1fd984541e3834a71ff3-image.png" />